Naomikh/Booking-System/README.md

 # WordPress Website Project Booking-Sysem

-This ois a booking system repository that contains all the necessary files and instructions to set up and run a WordPress website locally for development purposes.
+This is a booking system repository that contains all the necessary files and instructions to set up and run a WordPress website locally for development purposes.
 Additionally, it includes configurations for the following plugins to enhance functionality:

    1. Responsive Menu
    2. Booking Calendar